-Here are the things that motivate me to declutter.
+Here are the things that help give me motivation to declutter.

-7 Reason to Declutter and Live with Less
+7 Reasons to Live with Less Stuff and Declutter

 1. Saves Time